FOR IMMEDIATE RELEASE

-Hello - I am a freelance journalist, copywriter, author & PR based in St Leonards, UK.
-I provide copywriting and social media services for Wavelength Group – the UK’s leading healthcare PR agency, the UK Gift Card & Voucher Association, National Union of Journalists (London Freelance Branch), and I handle UK press for Black Label, a property agency based in Berlin.
+I am a freelance journalist and travel blogger based in London and East Sussex.
+I provide copywriting and social media services for Nexus Communications, the UK’s leading healthcare PR agency, UK Gift Card & Voucher Association, National Union of Journalists (London Freelance Branch), and I handle international press for Black Label, a property agency based in Berlin.

-I enjoy writing about people, places, arts & culture, business, trends, innovation, and lifestyle.
+I enjoy writing about slow travel: getting to know a place through its people and projects.
 My published books cover women’s health, sexuality, lifestyle and parenting.
+Blog - www.joyoftravel.com.